Bhagat Bani

-Bhagat Bani (meaning "utterances of the Bhagats") is a Sikh term to refer to compositions found within Sikh scriptures (namely the Guru Granth Sahib) whose authorship is attributed to the Bhagats.
+Bhagat Bani (meaning "utterances of the Bhagats"), also spelt as Bhakta Bani, is a Sikh term to refer to compositions found within Sikh scriptures (namely the Guru Granth Sahib) whose authorship is attributed to the Bhagats.
 They were included in the Sikh canon in a slightly-amended form.
 Guru Arjan included Bhagat Bani into the Adi Granth which expounded anti-caste views.
-The Bhagat Bani comprises of saloks and shabads.
+The Bhagat Bani consists of saloks and shabads.

 Sikhism's central scriptural book, Guru Granth Sahib, has teachings of 15 Bhagats, along with bani of Sikh Gurus, Bhats and Gursikhs.
-Because Sikhism believes in one human creed (no one belongs to a higher or a lower social status or caste) and that accounts to adding Bani of various authors, a total of 36, in Guru Granth Sahib irrespective of many belonging to religions other than Sikhism.
+Because Sikhism believes in one human creed (no one belongs to a higher or a lower social status or caste) and that accounts for adding Bani of various authors, a total of 36, in Guru Granth Sahib, irrespective of many belonging to religions other than Sikhism.
 Religious writings of those Bhagats were collected by Guru Arjan.
 Some of them lived before Guru Nanak, but came to have a monotheistic as opposed to a polytheistic doctrine.

 History

-According to G. S. Mann, it was likely originally Guru Amar Das' decision to include the Bhagat Bani in the Sikh corpus, based upon his belief in the continuity of divine revelation.
+According to G. S. Mann, it was likely originally Guru Amar Das's decision to include the Bhagat Bani in the Sikh corpus, based upon his belief in the continuity of divine revelation.
 The Bhagat Bani had already been included in the Goindwal Pothis during the guruship period of Guru Amar Das.
-In the Vanjara Pothi, an early Sikh text, the Bhagat Bani is not arranged in any particular order in-contrast to their post-canonical arrangement in the Ād Granth.
+In the Vanjara Pothi, an early Sikh text, the Bhagat Bani is not arranged in any particular order in-contrast to their canonical arrangement in the Ād Granth.
 Some early manuscripts, such as the Punjab University Museum MS 8 and the Bahoval Pothi, contain the works of saint-poets, such as Mirabai, which were not included in the canonized Sikh scripture.

 Guru Arjan included the Bhagat Bani into the Sikh canon in 1604, choosing works by authors that were in-line with the Sikh gurus' teachings, such as an emphasis on the Nirgun form of the divine and promotion of social-equality.
 However, some verses by Bhagats that were not necessarily congruent with the Sikh gurus' philosophy were also included, with the caveat being that the Sikh guru provided their own commentary on their particular inclusions, such on the works on Farid, Kabir, Dhanna, and Surdas.
 An example of this is found in the included verses of Kabir and Farid related to the debate over divine-grace versus personal-effort or merit.
 Furthermore, the gurus did not agree with Farid's promotion of self-mortification and asceticism.

+A detailed, exegetical work (saṭīk) on the Bhagat Bani by Tara Singh Narotam, known as Bani Bhagatan Satik, was scribed by Sundar Singh in 1882 (published in 1907 by Rai Sahib Munshi Gulab Singh and Sons, Lahore).